Free during beta · iOS · No card required

 Designed for the 5 minutes between cases

-OR turnovers are 15–20 minutes.
+OR turnovers are 15 to 20 minutes.
 Traditional study takes hours.
 ScrubIn's Daily Case fits in the gap.
-Streaks auto-freeze for tough call days. iOS notifications nudge at 7 AM and 8 PM — quiet otherwise.
+Streaks auto-freeze for tough call days. iOS notifications nudge at 7 AM and 8 PM.
+Quiet otherwise.

 Built for the way surgeons think